 When we say a system can replace operational agency tasks, we mean specifically: a platform where the firm's intake, pipeline, directory presence, review management, and compliance tracking live in one place.

 In that system, leads arrive with source attribution.
 Follow-up is tracked as a workflow.
 Reviews are solicited automatically.
 CLE deadlines are monitored.
-The firm can see what's happening in real time without waiting for a monthly report.
+The firm can see what is happening in real time without waiting for a monthly report.
 None of this requires an agency.
-It requires a system that connects the pieces — the opposite of the fragmented marketing stack most firms operate today.
+It requires a system that connects the pieces, the opposite of the fragmented marketing stack many firms operate today.

-The firm can then choose to pay an agency — or a freelance strategist, or a consultant — for the things that actually require human expertise: campaign strategy, creative production, market-specific knowledge.
+The firm can then choose to pay an agency, a freelance strategist, or a consultant for the things that actually require human expertise: campaign strategy, creative production, market-specific knowledge.
 And they can evaluate that expertise against actual results, because they have their own data showing which campaigns produced retained clients, not just leads.

-This is a better relationship for both sides.
-The agency gets evaluated on what they're genuinely good at.
-The firm gets visibility into what's working without depending on the agency's report to tell them.
-The operational tasks run automatically in the background instead of being a line item on a retainer.
+That creates a better relationship for both sides.
+The agency gets evaluated on what it is genuinely good at.
+The firm gets visibility into what is working without depending on the agency's report.
+The operational tasks run in the background instead of being a line item on a retainer.

 The Evaluation Framework